camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/backups.md

 Zeebe is fault tolerant and replicates state internally.
 Backups are only necessary if you want to protect against the loss of entire replica sets or data corruption bugs.

-State of other component, such as Operate and Tasklist, is not managed by Zeebe and needs to be backed up seperately.
+State of other component, such as Operate and Tasklist, is not managed by Zeebe and needs to be backed up separately.

 Taking backups is a manual process that is highly dependent on you infrastructure and deployment.
 We do not provide an automated backup mechanism or tool.